apurvanakade/apurvanakade.github.io/src/drp.md

 The Directed Reading Program is a program in which undergrads are paired with a graduate student/postdoc whose interests align with theirs and they study a topic of their choice for one semester.
 It is intended to help motivated students explore topics in more depth than possible in a classroom setting.

+I've helped start and organize the [DRP at UWO] and in the past have co-organized the [DRP at JHU].
+If you are interested in participating in the DRP or would like to run one at your university, please don't hesitate to reach out to me.

+---

 Following is the list of projects I've mentored in the past.

 - Clare Bedford, Surreal Numbers. ([UWO, Winter 2021])